 IA Financial Group is among Canada’s largest insurance business and wealth management group.
 The group has over $214 billion in assets and is financially very strong, as reflected by its A+ rating from AM Best.

 Industrial Alliance’s Pick A Term is a unique term life insurance policy in the sense that it lets you pick any term from 10 to 40 years.
 Most other insurers, in contrast, offer a few fixed term options, such 10, 20, or 30 years.
-The provider also offers a no-medical term life insurance plan, called Access Life, for those with underlying health conditions.
+The company also offers a no-medical term insurance plan, called Access Life, for those with underlying health conditions.

 - Coverage amount available from $10,000 to $10 million